 However, Premium membership comes with exclusive BlueSG membership cars, free rental for 40 minutes every month and exclusive access to events.
 However, the Premium membership will need a 6-month commitment period.

 To join Blue SG, you need to be at least 20 with 12 months of driving experience.

-Tribecar has the most diverse fleet of vehicles for rental including motorcycles, vans and lorries.
-Vehicles come in three different classes – Economy, Standard, Standard+ and Car Club – to suit the needs of different drivers.
+Tribecar has the most diverse fleet of vehicles for rental including motorcycles, and vans.
+Vehicles come in three different classes – Super Economy, Economy, Standard, Standard+ and Car Club – to suit the needs of different drivers.
 Car Club by Tribecar is a leading car-sharing platform that offers better rates and dedicated chat support, with over 110 Car Club stations across Singapore and more than 230 cars available for selection.

-The operator also extends their fleet to drivers for commercial usage and there are over 950 vehicles islandwide.
+The operator also extends its fleet to drivers for commercial usage and there are over 1400+ vehicles islandwide.
 Do note that cars can only be returned to the station that it was taken from.
-There is no membership system but fees can vary from $0.54 to $11.77 per hour depending on the period of rental, category of vehicle, and promotions or special offers available.
-Daily and weekly rates are capped for drivers who require the car for a longer period of time.
+There is no membership system but fees can vary from $0.54 to $15.12 per hour depending on the period of rental, category of vehicle, and promotions or special offers available.
+Daily and weekly rates are capped for drivers who require the car for a longer period.